 Honorable Mention: The Orb of Confusion — a literal Idiot Ball (pictured at the main page).

 The trope applies to several episodes, with varying results - SpongeBob, Mr. Krabs, and/or Plankton will be saddled with the idiot ball at any time whatsoever.
 The only ones safe are Sandy and Squidward... and even then...

 The episode where SpongeBob lost his name-tag had a big one.
 Normally, retracing your steps is a smart way to find something you lost.
 The idiot part is how SpongeBob thinks he has perfectly recreate everything he did that morning, no matter how unpleasant, and having to redo the whole thing if even the tiniest detail is missed.

 Squidward has been known to hold the Idiot Ball.
-In "The Snowball Effect", Squidward tells Patrick to think of him as SpongeBob, to teach him how to have a snowball fight.
+In "The Snowball Effect", Squidward tells Patrick to think of him as SpongeBob, to teach him how to have a snowball fight (while Spongebob asks to be Mr Krabs).
 Squidward throws a snowball at Patrick and says, "Now, what are you going to do?"
 Patrick throws a snowball back at Squidward, who had said not five seconds ago to think of him as SpongeBob.
 Squidward asks why Patrick didn't throw it at SpongeBob.